 13. It is generally used in the medicine domain to observe the bacterial interaction with the skin and body organs.
 This helps the doctors determine the nature of the bacterial disease and to find the cure.

 Advantages of the Scanning Electron Microscope

-A scanning electron microscope is quite advantageous as compared to the other microscopes.
-Some of them are listed below:
+A scanning electron microscope is quite advantageous over the other microscopes.
+Some of these advantages are listed below:

 1. Scanning electron microscopes are user friendly and easy to use.